ossd-s23/project-evaluation/arch_linux_evaluation.md

-- __are there issues marked "good for newbies", "beginner" or some other indicators that imply that they are good for beginner contributors:__
+- __are there issues marked "good for newbies", "beginner" or some other indicators that imply that they are good for beginner contributors:__ Does not look like there are any

-    - __how many of such issues are there?__ xxx issues
+    - __how many of such issues are there?__ N/A

-    - __look at a few of them, do they look beginner friendly?__
+    - __look at a few of them, do they look beginner friendly?__ N/A

-- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__
+- __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__ There are guidelines for contributing to the Arch Linux wiki, but not necessarily issues on the bug tracker labeled as related to code documentation or wiki documentation.

-    - __how many of such issues are there?__
+    - __how many of such issues are there?__ N/A

-    - __look at a few of them, do you think you could submit a fix?__
+    - __look at a few of them, do you think you could submit a fix?__ Yes, using Wiki tools to merge pages, make edits, etc. is feasible

 __Pull requests__

-- __how many open pull requests are there:__ xx pull requests
+- __how many open pull requests are there:__ Can't tell clearly due to structure of the project (many distributed repositories)

     - __url for the last pull request created:__ [Last Pull Request created]()